What's Azure Cognitive Search?

 On the search service itself, the two primary workloads are indexing and querying.

 Indexing is an intake process that loads content into your search service and makes it searchable.
-Internally, inbound text is processed into tokens and store in inverted indexes, and inbound vectors are stored in vector indexes.
-The document format that Cognitive Search can index is JSON.
+Internally, inbound text is processed into tokens and stored in inverted indexes, and inbound vectors are stored in vector indexes.
+The document format that Azure AI Search can index is JSON.
 You can upload JSON documents that you've assembled, or use an indexer to retrieve and serialize your data into JSON.

-Semantic search is an extension of query execution.
-It adds language understanding to search results processing, promoting the most semantically relevant results to the top.
+Semantic ranking is an extension of query execution.
+It adds secondary ranking, using language understanding to reevaluate a result set, promoting the most semantically relevant results to the top.

-Azure Cognitive Search is well suited for the following application scenarios:
+Azure AI Search is well suited for the following application scenarios:

 Offload indexing and query workloads onto a dedicated search service.